octoTurnip/ha-flipped-utilities/README.md

 ### [Navigation Bar](https://m3.material.io/components/navigation-bar/overview)

 View tabs displayed at the bottom of the screen, dynamically scaling with page width.
-On wide (width greater than 870px) displays the view tabs are horizontal.
+On wide (landscape or width greater than 870px) displays the view tabs are horizontal.
 On smaller displays the view tabs are vertical.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-you-utilities/expressive/assets/navigation-bar-vertical.png" width="500"/>